top of page

 biography

-Appointed as an Instructor by the Association of Inspectors’ General in 2012, Professor Wandt is responsible for the curriculum and certification in digital evidence resources and social media investigations for the Certified Inspector General (CIG) institute.
-He is also responsible for the curriculum and certification in digital evidence, digital forensics, social media investigations, mobile device investigations, and cloud forensics in the Certified Inspector General Investigator (CIGI) institute.
+Appointed as an Instructor by the Association of Inspectors’ General in 2012, Professor Wandt is responsible for the curriculum and certification in digital evidence and social media investigations for the Certified Inspector General (CIG) institute.
+He is also responsible for the curriculum and certification in digital evidence, digital forensics, social media investigations, mobile device investigations, data interception, and cloud forensics for the Certified Inspector General Investigator (CIGI) institute.

 bottom of page